Lisbon: a European gem with an exotic charm

 From the viewpoint, the Saõ Jorge Castle is a stand-out.
 The fortress was built in the 5th century and has seen many occupants, from the Visigoths who originally built it, to the Moors and, eventually, the country's Royals who occupied it.
 At the castle, one can walk the ramparts and enjoy different views of the city.
 I mostly enjoyed the 360-degree views through the camera obscura that is housed within a tower of the castle.

 A big surprise was finding out that the castle was also home to many peacocks that roamed free.
 I have to admit that this added unique entertainment to the visit!

 Another worthy visit was the National Tile Museum.
 The tiles, or Azulejos, are an important cultural singularity in Portugal.
-The Museum showcases an impressive collection of Azulejos, and explains the evolution of tile-making techniques throughout time.
-Azulejos can be sighted on and in many buildings around Lisbon, but the Museum really offers further insights into their historical significance.
-Furthermore, the Museum is housed in a 16th century convent, which is a landmark in its own right.
+The Museum showcases an impressive collection of Azulejos and explains the evolution of tile-making techniques throughout time.
+Azulejos can be sighted on and in many buildings around Lisbon, but the Museum offers further insights into their historical significance.
+Furthermore, the Museum is housed in a 16th-century convent, which is a landmark in its own right.

-Lastly, a walk along the Tagus river on a sunny day is a must.
-This is a great place to get a glimpse of local life, where many people can be seen rowing, jogging or simply walking their dog.
+Lastly, a walk along the Tagus River on a sunny day is a must.
+This is a great place to get a glimpse of local life, where many people can be seen rowing, jogging or simply walking their dogs.
 Along the river, one can enjoy a close-up view of the 25th of April Bridge, which bears an uncanny resemblance with the Golden Gate Bridge of San Francisco.
-Further along, one can sight the "Padrão dos Descobrimentos" monument (which celebrates Portugal's Age of Discoveries in the 15th and 16th century), before encountering the famous "Torre de Belém", a 16th century fortification.
+Further along, one can sight the "Padrão dos Descobrimentos" monument (which celebrates Portugal's Age of Discoveries in the 15th and 16th centuries), before encountering the famous "Torre de Belém", a 16th-century fortification.